SW-g16/sw/documentation/final-report.md

 had initial stable multithreaded mining, as shows in the screenshot.

 ![](images/govtrack_multithread.png)

-*image 7: multithread mining performance on common laptop*
+*image 7: multithreaded mining performance on common laptop*

 However it would soon slow down significantly, and only one processor core would be active at a time.
 We're sure stardog is not the bottleck, as it claims 300k triples per second.